 '''

-ZMOVersionError

-class zmq.ZMQVersionError(min_version: str, msg: str = 'Feature')

-Raised when a feature is not provided by the linked version of libzmq.

-New in version 14.2.

-with_traceback()

-Exception.with_traceback(tb) - set self.traceback to tb and return self.

-Again

-class zmq.Again (errno='ignored', msg='ignored')
+class zmq.Again(errno='ignored', msg='ignored')

 Wrapper for zmq.EAGAIN

 New in version 13.0.

 ContextTerminated

 class zmq.ContextTerminated(errno='ignored', msg='ignored')

 Wrapper for zmq.ETERM

 New in version 13.0.

 NotDone

 class zmq.NotDone

 Raised when timeout is reached while waiting for 0MQ to finish with a Message

+See also:

 MessageTracker.wait object for tracking when ZeroMQ is done

 ZMQBindError

 class zmq.ZMQBindError

 An error for Socket.bind_to_random_port().

 See also:

 Socket.bind_to_random_port

 Functions

-zmq.zmq_version() o str
+zmq.zmq\version() \rightarrow str

 return the version of libzmq as a string

-{\tt zmq.pyzmq\version} () \to str
+zmq.pyzmq\version() \rightarrow str

 return the version of pyzmq as a string

-zmq.zmq version info()
+zmq.zmq_version_info()

 Return the version of ZeroMQ itself as a 3-tuple of ints.

-'''
+zmq.pyzmq\version\info() \rightarrow Union[Tuple[int, int, int], Tuple[int, int, int, float]]

+return the pyzmq version as a tuple of at least three numbers

 If pyzmq is a development version, inf will be appended after the third integer.

 zmq.has(capability)

 Check for zmq capability by name (e.g. 'ipc', 'curve')

+New in version libzmq-4.1.

+'''

-zmq.device (device_type, frontend, backend)
+zmq.device(device\type, frontend, backend)